 Lymphoma (Non-Hodgkin’s and Hodgkin’s)

 Patients tend to present with enlarged glands, which may be accompanied by weight loss, sweating and fever.
 Where lymphoma is suspected GPs should refer the patient to a specialist oncology centre.
-Investigations should include a blood count, renal and hepatic function tests, chest x-ray, bone marrow aspiration and trephine biopsy and CT scan of the abdomen and chest.
+Investigations should include a blood count, renal and hepatic function tests, chest x-ray, bone marrow aspiration, trephine biopsy and a CT scan of the abdomen and chest.

 Delays in Diagnosis